blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 - Ontology (part of Schools of Thought)
 	- Principles of Nature (Tattvas)
 		- Saankhya Darshana
-			- 23 Principles
+			- 23 Principles (Consciousness forms the World)
 		- Advaita Darshana
-			- 36 Principles
+			- 36 Principles (Consciousness forms the Personal God that forms the World)
 	- Arguments and Counter Arguments (Vaada Prati-Vaada)
 	- Subtle Elements
 	- Gross Elements